ministryofjustice/hmpps-python-lib/README.md

 ### Fine-tuning the pyproject.toml to remove unnecessary packages

-Once the hmpps-python-lib library is in use, it may well be that libraries such as `requests`, `slack-sdk` or `pygithub` are no longer required.
+Once the hmpps-python-lib library is in use, it may well be that libraries such as `requests`, `slack-sdk` or `pygithub` that may have been picked up and placed within the `pyproject.toml` when are no longer required.
 To avoid version clases, and errors like this:

 ```
   × No solution found when resolving dependencies for split (markers: python_full_version >= '3.14' and platform_python_implementation != 'PyPy'):